Which nickel companies have made gains so far in 2022? The Investing News Network looks at the top nickel stocks of the year.

 Securities Disclosure: I, Lauren Kelly, hold no direct investment interest in any company mentioned in this article.

-Editorial Disclosure: Canada Nickel Company and FPX Nickel are clients of the Investing News Network.
+Editorial Disclosure: FPX Nickel is a client of the Investing News Network.
 This article is not paid-for content.

 - Top Battery Metals Stocks on the TSX and TSXV - Investing News ›